-- Providing leadership and support to university constituents as they design and implement the six year self-study report and three year student learning outcome assessment plans/reports based on best practices.
+- Providing leadership and support to university constituents as they design and implement the five to six year self-study report and every two years student learning outcome assessment plans/reports with strategic plans updates based on best practices.

 - Reviewing and providing feedback on assessment plans, reports, and self-studies submitted by all academic programs and most service units *